mxagar/cicd_guide/gitlab_ci_cd_howto.md

 As I understand, **Continuous Integration and Continuous Delivery (CI/CD)** consists in:
 - Frequently merging new features to our versioned code
 - Automatically and frequently building our codebase
+- Assessing the quality of our code
 - Automatically testing our built binaries
-- Frequently deploying our binaries to production
+- Frequently deploying our packages to production; deployment encompasses: installation in an environment and tests

+Therefore, CI/CD has these advantages:
+- It ensures that changes are releasable
+- It reduces the risk of a new deployment
+- It delivers value much faster

 Gitlab CI is gaining markets share in contrast to older CI/CD frameworks (e.g., Jenkins) because it integrates all steps for CI/CD in a platform.